tadamcz/jekyll-markdown-responsive-image/README.md

 At build time, uses regular expressions to replace your markdown `![Alt](/path/to/img.jpg)` with `{% jmri jmri /path/to/img.jpg alt=\"Alt\" %}`.
 The gem [`jekyll_picture_tag`](https://github.com/rbuchberger/jekyll_picture_tag/) then does the rest.

 # TODO, PRs welcome!
+- add tests
-- make regular expression more sophisticated. e.g. it will currently match markdown image tags that are inside code blocks, which is obviously undesirable.
-(If the image does not exist, `jekyll_picture_tag` will at least fail loudly).
+- do not match markdown image tags that are inside code blocks, which is obviously undesirable.
+- [maybe?] respect (some?) kramdown extensions such as [inline attribute lists](https://kramdown.gettalong.org/syntax.html#inline-attribute-lists)
+- decide what to do about markdown inside HTML blocks (e.g. [see Kramdown](https://kramdown.gettalong.org/syntax.html#html-blocks))